You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Serving Suggestions

 What makes polenta truly wonderful is its versatility.
 It's a blank canvas that pairs beautifully with an array of flavors.
-You can serve it as a creamy bed for saucy stews, grill it for a crispy exterior, or chill it and slice it into delicious cakes that you can fry or bake.
 The possibilities are endless.

 One of my favorites is to serve the hot polenta with melted Gorgonzola cheese.